 You might wonder: what are infographics?

 Today, I’ll give you a crash course on infographics and infographic design to answer all of your questions and more.
-Don’t worry if you’re no designer — I’ll also show you how you can easily customize designs with Venngage’s Infographic Maker and easy-to-edit infographic templates.
+Don’t worry if you’re no designer — I’ll also show you how you can easily customize designs with Venngage’s infographic maker and easy-to-edit infographic templates.
+Or, if you’re looking for an efficient tool to get started, consider using our AI infographic maker to simplify the process.

 Your guide to infographics 101: